check-spelling/check-spelling-docs/Feature:-Update-with-deploy-key.md

 ## Script

+This script will:
-Here's a script that you can run which will create an ssh key, add it as a deploy key to your repository (controlled by the `REPO` environment variable, or as automatically determined by the `gh` command):
+* create an ssh key,
+* add it as a deploy key to your repository (controlled by the `REPO` environment variable, or as automatically determined by the `gh` command),
+* add a corresponding secret.

 `create-check-spelling-deploy-key.sh`:
 ```